johnbywater/drops/README.md

   - Drops of feudal or agrarian society
   - Drops of capitalism, privatisation, and employment
   - Drops of economic, climate and biodiversity crisis
-  - Drops of open society and universal approach to social development
+  - Drops of sustainable human society and universal approach to social development